Healthcare Delivery Publications

 - When searching on title, also search the abstract field - When this option is marked, publications' abstracts, if they are in the database, will also be searched for the text you entered in the Title field, if any.
 Matching publications will be displayed in the results, but their abstracts will not be displayed unless you also mark the Display abstracts (if available) option.

-The results page includes a listing of the search criteria you entered, the number of articles matching those criteria, options for viewing and downloading the results, and the bibliographic information for the matching articles.
-Links to the PubMed entry, the abstract, and a full-text version of each article will be provided, when available.
+The results page includes a listing of the search criteria you entered, the number of articles matching those criteria, options for viewing and downloading the results, and the bibliographic information for the matching publications.
+For journal articles, links to the PubMed entry, the abstract, and the full text will be provided, when available.